tkhamez/discord-relay/README.md

 # Discord Relay

-An application for Linux, macOS, Windows (GUI and console) and Android to forward Discord messages from one Discord server to another.
+An application for Linux, macOS, Windows (each GUI and console) and Android to forward Discord messages from one Discord server to another.

 ## Setup